John Niles (scholar): Career

-A graduate of the University of California, Berkeley, where he received his higher degrees (B.A. in English, 1967; PhD in Comparative Literature, 1972), Niles taught for an initial four years as Assistant Professor of English at Brandeis University.
-He then was invited to join the faculty of the Department of English at the University of California, Berkeley, where he remained for twenty-six years until taking early retirement.
-In 2001 he joined the faculty of the University of Wisconsin–Madison, where he taught for ten years in the Department of English, was named the Frederic G. Cassidy Professor of Humanities, and was a Senior Fellow at the UW Institute for the Humanities.
-After his retirement from UW-Madison in 2011 he has remained active in research as Professor Emeritus at both UC Berkeley and UW-Madison.
+A graduate of the University of California, Berkeley, where he received his higher degrees (BA in English, 1967; PhD in Comparative Literature, 1972), Niles taught for an initial four years as Assistant Professor of English at Brandeis University.
+He then was invited to join the faculty of the Department of English at the University of California, Berkeley, where he remained for 26 years until taking early retirement.
+In 2001, he joined the faculty of the University of Wisconsin–Madison, where he taught for 10 years in the Department of English, was named the Frederic G. Cassidy Professor of Humanities, and was a Senior Fellow at the UW Institute for the Humanities.
+After his retirement from UW-Madison in 2011, he has remained active in research as Professor Emeritus at both UC Berkeley and UW-Madison.

 Niles is the author of nine books on Old English literature and related topics.
 He has edited or co-edited another eight books, in addition to upwards of sixty scholarly articles and other publications.
 His first book, Beowulf: The Poem and Its Tradition (1983), ascribes the poem's strengths to its grounding in Germanic heroic legend and the oral traditions of alliterative verse cultivated in early medieval England.

-During the 1980s he conducted fieldwork into singing and storytelling traditions in Scotland, particularly among Scottish Traveller groups, including the noted storyteller Duncan Williamson.
+During the 1980s, he conducted fieldwork into singing and storytelling traditions in Scotland, particularly among Scottish Traveller groups, including the noted storyteller Duncan Williamson.
 This research led first to his book Homo Narrans: The Poetics and Anthropology of Oral Literature (1997) which argues for storytelling as a defining characteristic of the human species, and later to his book Webspinner: Songs, Stories and Reflections of Duncan Williamson, Scottish Traveller (2022), a portrait of a single gifted tradition-bearer.
-In 2005 he taught a seminar at the Newberry Library, Chicago, on the early history of Old English studies.
+In 2005, he taught a seminar at the Newberry Library, Chicago, on the early history of Old English studies.
 This became the kernel of his 2015 book The Idea of Anglo-Saxon England 1066-1901, a sustained account of the evolution of the study of Old English literature, the Old English language, and the Anglo-Saxons from the early Middle Ages to the death of Queen Victoria in 1901; and to his book Old English Literature: A Guide to Criticism (2016), which carries the literary side of the investigation into the twenty-first century.